Updated: Monday September 02, 2019/AlEthnien Muharram 03, 1441/Somavara Bhadra 11, 1941, at 05:17:17 AM

 [10th December, 1965]

-An Ordinance to provide for the speedy recovery of possession of Central Government lands and buildings.
+An Ordinance to provide for the speedy recovery of possession of Federal Government lands and buildings.

-WHEREAS it is expedient to provide for the speedy recovery of possession of Central Government lands and buildings from outgoing lessees and licensees and unauthorized occupants, and for matters ancillary thereto;
+WHEREAS it is expedient to provide for the speedy recovery of possession of Federal Government lands and buildings from outgoing lessees and licensees and unauthorized occupants, and for matters ancillary thereto;

 AND WHEREAS the National Assembly is not in session and the President is satisfied that circumstances exist which render immediate legislation necessary;